CACTUS Journal Policies

 Declaration of Interests

-All authors must declare any conflict of interest (financial or personal) that could affect the impartiality of the research.
-Examples of conflicts of interest: employment in relevant companies; consultancy or shares in companies related to the field of research; honoraria, grants or patents in the field of the study.
+All authors must declare any conflict of interest, whether financial or personal, that could affect the impartiality of the research.
+Examples include employment in relevant companies, consultancy, share ownership, honoraria, grants, or patents related to the field of study.

 Funding Sources

 All authors must declare the sources of funding for their research.
-The acknowledgment should include the funding organization, the grant number (if applicable), and the funder's role in the project (if they had any influence on the design, conduct or publication of the study).
+The acknowledgment should include the funding organization, the grant number where applicable, and the role of the funder in the design, conduct, or publication of the study, if relevant.

-If there was no external funding, the authors may (but are not obliged to) indicate, "This research was not funded by a public, commercial, or non-profit organization."
+If there was no external funding, authors may indicate: “This research was not funded by a public, commercial, or non-profit organization.”
+This statement is optional.

 Artificial Intelligence Policy